carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-This didn't work.
-It identified the first file and then got a warning
+This decompresion didn't work.
+It identified the first file and got a warning
-message for each of the other `.zip` files.
+message for the other `.zip` files.
 This is because `unzip`
 expects to get only one zip file as input.
 We could go through and
-unzip each file one at a time, but this is very time consuming and
+unzip each file one at a time, but this is very time-consuming and
 error-prone.
 Someday you may have 500 files to unzip!

 A more efficient way is to use a `for` loop like we learned in the Command Line lesson to iterate through all of
 our `.zip` files.
-Let's see what that looks like and then we'll
+Let's see what that looks like, and then we'll
 discuss what we're doing with each line of our loop.

 ~~~